 • help assure projects improve, not diminish, the ecological health of the park system

-HF2703 will bring the Regional Parks into greater compliance with the 25-year Legacy Plan and better meet citizens expectations for the Legacy Amendment.
+Changing business-as-usual is not easy, but it is critical for our Nature-based parks.
+The Legacy of Nature bill will bring the Regional Parks into greater compliance with the 25-year Legacy Plan and better meet citizens expectations for the Legacy Amendment.
 It will also greatly improve transparency and accountability for how these park and trails funds are being invested.
-Although the bill generated much discussion, it did not pass this year.

 Why An Amendment is Needed